Please note: At your instructor's discretion,

 EXECUTE.

-Wednesday (10/16), you will practice what you have
+Wednesday, you will start practice what you have

 Blackboard assignment in class.